oliverklee/ext-seminars/Documentation/Installation/GetAFront-endUserLogin(anyPossiblyRegistration)Running/Index.rst

 One-time FE account creator with autologin
 ------------------------------------------

-Use this version if you are using the legacy seminars registration form that was available until seminars 4.x and will get removed in seminars 5.0.
+Do not use this version anymore.
+(It was needed for the legacy seminars registration form that got removed in seminars 5.0.

 One-time FE account creator without autologin
 ---------------------------------------------

-Use this version if you are using the rewritten seminars registration form that was introduced in seminars 4.3.0.
+Use this version with the the rewritten seminars registration form that was introduced in seminars 4.3.0.